 Measure 14- Construct Water Retention Features on Inside of Levees.
-This feature is dependent upon a comprehensive levee system or ring levee locations being economically justified.
+This measure is dependent upon a comprehensive levee system or ring levee locations being economically justified.
 The purpose of this measure is to replace or reduce size of pumps needed at key canal locations.
-The NFS estimated a cost of \$1.4 to \$1.5 billion for the comprehensive levee system, with pumps accounting for 35 percent to 40 percent of the total cost estimate (Coastal Protection and Restoration Authority of Louisiana.
+The NFS estimated a cost of \$1.4 to \$1.5 billion for the comprehensive levee system, with pumps accounting for 35 percent to 40 percent of the total cost estimate (CPRAB.
 South Central Coast Louisiana Flood Protection Study, 2017).
-The CEMVN team identified water retention locations as a potential cost saving measure.
+The USACE team identified water retention locations as a potential cost saving measure.
 Ancillary environmental benefits may also occur at these retention areas.

 Measure 17- Restoration of marsh habitat on Marsh Island.
 Marsh habitat is a natural barrier for storm surge and riverine flooding by retaining water.
-Marsh Island is expected to be significantly underwater in the moderate and high relative sea level scenarios.
-This measure would include restoration of marsh habitat on Marsh Island.
-Measure would require elevation of the existing Marsh Island.
+Marsh island is expected to be significantly underwater in the moderate and high relative sea level scenarios.
+This measure would include restoration of marsh habitat on marsh island.
+Measure would require elevation of the existing marsh island.

 Measure 18 Construct Marsh Island Inlet Closure.
 An inlet closure structure was identified by public and local municipalities.
-Locals stated that as the inlet widened over time storm surge and wave heights impacts have increase negative effects on the study area through the restoration of the inlet.
+Locals stated that as the inlet widened over time storm surge and wave impacts have increase negative effects on the study area through the restoration of the inlet.
 The purpose of this measure would be to reduce storm surge and wave impacts on study area.
 Depths to bottom of the inlet are estimated at 50 and 60 feet, with maximum depths up to 100 feet.